rachelgould/Tinyapp/README.md

 ## Final Product

-!["Homepage when a user is not logged in"](/docs/urls-not-logged-in.png)
+!["Homepage when a user is not logged in"](/docs/urls-not-logged-in.png) Homepage when a user is not logged in
-!["Homepage when a user is logged in, with many shortened URLs"](/docs/urls-list.png)
+!["Homepage when a user is logged in, with many shortened URLs"](/docs/urls-list.png) Homepage when a user is logged in, with many shortened URLs
-!["Users can edit their shortened URLs, and view stats on unique and total visitors"](/docs/view-url.png)
+!["Users can edit their shortened URLs, and view stats on unique and total visitors"](/docs/view-url.png) Users can edit their shortened URLs, and view stats on unique and total visitors
 !["If a user tries to perform certain actions without being logged in, they will be redirected to the login page with a warning"](/docs/login-page.png)
+If a user tries to perform certain actions without being logged in, they will be redirected to the login page with a warning

 ## Dependencies